 May 23- London, Pimlico nearest metro stop.
-Across the Thames River from Battersea Power Station, see Pink Floyd’s Animals cover and that is near my hostel.
+Across the Thames River from Battersea Power Station, see Pink Floyd’s Animals cover and that is across the water from my hostel.
 For sure thinking Abbey Road stop, long walks to parks and a pint in the oldest pub.
 I’ve got a friend in town who can show me around and will take me to a pub to see a footie match!

 May 30- Germany, south of Frankfort.
 Visiting friends and the amazing breweries, biergartens.
 Found a room near city centre for part of the week, can find another room in different part of city after exploring a few days.